janbodnar/JasperReports-Skolenie/examples/scriptlet-median/README.md

 # JasperReports scriptlet median

 Calculate median value with a custom scriptlet.
+To calculate the median value, we utilize the `commons-math3` library.

 A *scriptlet* is a Groovy class which provides some additional functionality to JasperReports.